Nikkei closes flat, investors wary of Greece

 The Nikkei closed flat at 8,569.32 after dipping in and out of negative territory throughout the day, rounding off a rangebound week marked by thin volumes and low liquidity as investors played it safe ahead of the Greek election on Sunday, which could set the country on a path to exit the euro zone.

-"The markets are getting optimistic that Greece will be able to cobble together a coalition that will honor the current debt agreement," said a trader at a foreign bank.
+"The markets are getting optimistic that Greece will be able to cobble together a coalition that will honour the current debt agreement," said a trader at a foreign bank.

 A Bank of Japan decision to stand pat on monetary policy was shrugged off by investors as inaction had been priced into the market, but the Nikkei opened up in the morning after Reuters reported G20 officials saying central banks were ready to prevent a credit squeeze if post-election market turmoil erupts.